The Pigeon Detectives at KOKO Camden

 A couple of songs stand out – notably the passionate vocals and driving chord progression of What Can I Say? – but they are all short and sound very similar.
 A change of style or volume would be welcome, but when it does come during I Can’t Control Myself (which starts with electro-acoustic guitars and vocal harmony) it is easy to see why the band does not adopt this approach more often: the exposed singing is awful and the stripped-back guitar takes away all the power of the previous tracks.

 Despite the vigour of the set, the music is repetitive.
 Still, the pheromonal odour of sweat and beer that emanates from the dance-floor at the end is evidence enough that, for the fans at least, The Pigeon Detectives are doing something right.

 Photos: Helen Parish

-For further information about The Pigeon Detectives and future events visit here.
+For further information and future events visit The Pigeon Detectives’ website here.